-- Ability to identify hotspots in which to target removal efforts - Sources and composition of marine debris encountered in specific locations may vary over time - Environmental conditions (e.g., extreme weather events and changes in large-scale circulation features) may affect marine debris distribution patterns - Whether population-level impacts of marine debris interactions on birds and sea turtles can be quantified, and whether reduction of these impacts afforded by marine debris removal activities can be quantified - Efficacy of public education efforts in increasing appropriate disposal of fishing gear and other marine debris may be affected by local cultural norms, changes in human population, and usage levels - Effective coordination among Trustee and non-Trustee project partners during entire project lifecycles across two Restoration Types - Effective coordination of resource-level monitoring across projects implementing different techniques
+- Sources and composition of marine debris encountered in specific locations may vary over time - Environmental conditions (e.g., extreme weather events and changes in large-scale circulation features) may affect marine debris distribution patterns - Whether population-level impacts of marine debris interactions on birds and sea turtles can be quantified, and whether reduction of these impacts afforded by marine debris removal activities can be quantified - Efficacy of public education efforts in increasing appropriate disposal of fishing gear and other marine debris may be affected by local cultural norms, changes in human population, and usage levels - Effective coordination among Trustee and non-Trustee project partners during entire project lifecycles across two Restoration Types - Effective coordination of resource-level monitoring across projects implementing different techniques - The uncertainty associated with qualitative visual assessments of quantity and type of debris present at a site.

-This list should not be considered exhaustive; additional uncertainties may be identified as the project is implemented and monitored.
+This list is not exhaustive; additional uncertainties may be identified as the project is implemented and monitored.
 These uncertainties may affect the achievement of the restoration objectives of the project.
 For example, environmental conditions that influence marine debris deposition patterns can vary at different spatial and temporal scales, and might not remain consistent throughout the life of the project.
 If any drivers or stressors are negatively impacting the project, adaptive management may be necessary to ensure that project objectives are being achieved.
-The adaptive management strategy for this project is outlined in Section 3.
+The adaptive management strategy for this project is outlined in the Adaptive Management section below.

-Performance monitoring would be conducted to evaluate project success and identify the need for potential corrective actions or adaptive management.
+Performance monitoring is conducted to evaluate project success and identify the need for potential corrective actions or adaptive management.
 It is likely that the activities implemented in each project component will not be identical, given differences in site conditions that are likely to be present.
 Therefore, specific parameters and methodologies will be identified as part of an update to this MAM Plan.
 Potential project objectives and monitoring parameters that could be used to assess and track project progress and performance are described below.
-Efforts would be made to apply a consistent methodology for data collection and project monitoring to help inform future restoration planning for birds and sea turtles.
+Efforts will be made to apply a consistent methodology for data collection and project monitoring to help inform future restoration planning for birds and sea turtles.